Tiphaine5083/StockEasy/README.md

 - Feedback to the user is handled exclusively via the `$_SESSION['error']` and `$_SESSION['success']` keys
 - Messages are cleared immediately after being displayed to avoid repetition
 - Only authentication-related events are logged to the system log; standard form validation errors are not logged

+**CSRF Protection**
+- All authentication and sensitive forms include a CSRF token generated once per session.
+- Tokens are automatically injected in forms via `AbstractController::getCsrfField()`.
+- Verification is centralized in `AbstractController::requireCsrfToken()`.
+- Any invalid or missing token triggers a 403 error and is logged as a security incident.

 ---